KelvinLi2020/P_wiki/Compiling-P-Programs.md

 ### Passing .pprof (P Project) file to the compiler

-It could be tidious to pass all the P files as commandline arguments to the P compiler.
+It could be tedious to pass all the P files as commandline arguments to the P compiler.
 P compiler also takes as input a P project file (.pproj) that provides all the necessary input to the compiler.
 A sample project file for the TwoPhaseCommit example is presented below:
 ```